junxit/us-congress-code/title-42/chapter-6a/sec-290aa-4.md

 section: 290aa–4
 ---

 # § 290aa–4.
-Data collection
+Center for behavioral health statistics and quality

+- **(a)** *In general* The Assistant Secretary shall maintain within the Administration a Center for Behavioral Health Statistics and Quality (in this section referred to as the “Center”).
+The Center shall be headed by a Director (in this section referred to as the “Director”) appointed by the Secretary from among individuals with extensive experience and academic qualifications in research and analysis in behavioral health care or related fields.
-- **(a)** *Requirement of annual collection of data on mental illness and substance abuse* The Secretary, acting through the Administrator, shall collect data each year on—
+- **(b)** *Requirement of annual collection of data on mental illness and substance abuse* The Director shall—
+  - **(1)** coordinate the Administration’s integrated data strategy, including by collecting data each year on—
-  - **(1)** the national incidence and prevalence of the various forms of mental illness and substance abuse; and
+    - **(A)** the national incidence and prevalence of the various forms of mental illness and substance abuse; and
-  - **(2)** the incidence and prevalence of such various forms in major metropolitan areas selected by the Administrator.
+    - **(B)** the incidence and prevalence of such various forms in major metropolitan areas selected by the Director.
+  - **(2)** provide statistical and analytical support for activities of the Administration;
+  - **(3)** recommend a core set of performance metrics to evaluate activities supported by the Administration; and
+  - **(4)** coordinate with the Assistant Secretary, the Assistant Secretary for Planning and Evaluation, and the Chief Medical Officer appointed under section 290aa(g) of this title, as appropriate, to improve the quality of services provided by programs of the Administration and the evaluation of activities carried out by the Administration.
-- **(b)** *Requisite areas of data collection on mental health* With respect to the activities of the Administrator under subsection (a) relating to mental health, the Administrator shall ensure that such activities include, at a minimum, the collection of data on—
+- **(c)** *Mental health* With respect to the activities of the Director under subsection (b)(1) relating to mental health, the Director shall ensure that such activities include, at a minimum, the collection of data on—
   - **(1)** the number and variety of public and nonprofit private treatment programs;
   - **(2)** the number and demographic characteristics of individuals receiving treatment through such programs;
   - **(3)** the type of care received by such individuals; and
   - **(4)** such other data as may be appropriate.
-- **(c)** *Requisite areas of data collection on substance abuse*
+- **(d)** *Substance abuse*
-  - **(1)** With respect to the activities of the Administrator under subsection (a) relating to substance abuse, the Administrator shall ensure that such activities include, at a minimum, the collection of data on—
+  - **(1)** *In general* With respect to the activities of the Director under subsection (b)(1) relating to substance abuse, the Director shall ensure that such activities include, at a minimum, the collection of data on—
     - **(A)** the number of individuals admitted to the emergency rooms of hospitals as a result of the abuse of alcohol or other drugs;
-    - **(B)** the number of deaths occurring as a result of substance abuse, as indicated in reports by coroners;
+    - **(B)** the number of deaths occurring as a result of substance abuse, as indicated in reports by coroners in coordination with the Centers for Disease Control and Prevention;
     - **(C)** the number and variety of public and private nonprofit treatment programs, including the number and type of patient slots available;
     - **(D)** the number of individuals seeking treatment through such programs, the number and demographic characteristics of individuals receiving such treatment, the percentage of individuals who complete such programs, and, with respect to individuals receiving such treatment, the length of time between an individual’s request for treatment and the commencement of treatment;
     - **(E)** the number of such individuals who return for treatment after the completion of a prior treatment in such programs and the method of treatment utilized during the prior treatment;